tamarin-prover/tamarin-prover/manual/src/005_protocol-specification-rules.md

 Macros applied to rules are shown in interactive mode together with the protocol rules.
-When exporting a theory, Tamarin will export the original rules (before the macros were applied) and the macros, but not the original lemmas and restrictions, only the processed versions.
+When exporting a theory, Tamarin will export the original rules, lemmas and restrictions (before the macros were applied) and the macros.

 Facts
 -----